cidheart/YouTube-Data-Analysis---Data-Engineering-Project/README.md

 # Dataset Used
 The Kaggle dataset used for this project contains statistics (CSV files) on daily popular YouTube videos over the course of many months.
 Here is the link - https://www.kaggle.com/datasets/datasnaek/youtube-new

-# Acknowledgement
-This project was insprired from a YouTube video by Darshil Parmar - https://github.com/darshilparmar